Niclas Erlbeck

-Niclas Erlbeck (born 10 January 1993) is a German footballer who plays as a midfielder for FC Energie Cottbus.
+Niclas Erlbeck (born 10 January 1993) is a German footballer who plays as a midfielder for Chemnitzer FC.

 Career

 On 16 January 2019, Erlbeck joined fourth-tier club Chemnitzer FC from 3.
 Liga side Carl Zeiss Jena.
-Six days later, he wanted to leave the club due to personal reasons, and the contract was terminated by mutual consent.
+Six days later, he wanted to leave the club for personal reasons, and the contract was terminated by mutual consent.
 Erlbeck was without club until 30 August 2019, where he signed a season-long deal with FC Energie Cottbus.